flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 ## Developing plugin packages {#plugin}

 If you want to develop a package that calls into platform-specific APIs, you need to develop a plugin package.
-A plugin package is a specialized version of a
-Dart package that, in addition to the content described above, also contains platform-specific implementations written for Android (Kotlin or Java code), iOS (Swift or Objective-C), web (Dart), macos (Dart), or any subset thereof.

 The API is connected to the platform-specific implementation(s) using a [platform channel][].

 ### Federated plugins

-Federated plugins were introduced in Flutter 1.12 as a way of splitting support for different platforms into separate packages.
-So, a federated plugin can use one package for iOS, another for Android, another for web, and yet another for your car
-(as an example of an IoT device).
+Federated plugins are a a way of splitting support for different platforms into separate packages.
+So, a federated plugin can use one package for iOS, another for Android, another for web, and yet another for a car (as an example of an IoT device).
 Among other benefits, this approach allows a domain expert to extend an existing plugin to work for the platform they know best.

 A federated plugin requires the following packages: